Skip to the main content

 Legislation

-Under Alberta’s Health Professions Act [pdf] and Pharmacists and Pharmacy Technicians Profession Regulation [pdf], registration with the Alberta College of Pharmacy (ACP) is mandatory if you meet identified competency requirements and provide professional services directly to the public.
-Registered members, who are authorized by the college, provide restricted activities specified in the regulation.
-Only registered members may call themselves pharmacy technicians, pharmacy technologists, dispensary technicians, or dispensary technologists.
+Under Alberta’s Health Professions Act [pdf], Health Professions Restricted Activity Regulation [pdf], and Pharmacists and Pharmacy Technicians Profession Regulation [pdf], registration with the Alberta College of Pharmacy (ACP) is mandatory.
+Only regulated members may provide the restricted activities specified in the Regulations.
+This includes those who:

 What You Need